lmfarley10/analytics-ai/generative-ai-multi-agent-oda/provision-agent-os/provision-agent-os.md

 4. Specify the name of the data source and Description (Optional)

-    Select the bucket that you have created in the previous lab, and for Object prefix choose “Select all in bucket”
+    Select the bucket that you have created in task one **Multi Agent Bucket**, and for Object prefix choose “Select all in bucket”

     Click the “Create” button